Wrinkling and Haefliger structures: Introduction

-The authors want to thank L. Accornero for providing insightful comments on a preliminary version of this article.
+The authors want to thank Luca Accornero for providing insightful comments on a preliminary version of this article.

-The third author is funded by the Dutch Research Council (NWO) via the project ``proper Fredholm homotopy theory'' (project number OCENW.M20.195) of the research programme Open Competition ENW M20-3.
+The third author is funded by the Dutch Research Council (NWO) via the project ``proper Fredholm homotopy theory'' (project number OCENW.M20.195) of the research program Open Competition ENW M20-3.
 In the very early stages of this project the second author was funded by the NWO grant 016.Veni.192.013 ``Topology of bracket-generating distributions''.
+In the very late stages the second author was funded by the NWO grant VI.Vidi.223.118 ``Flexibility and rigidity of tangent distributions''.